 This Week's Top Dow Stocks

-The article This Week's Top Dow Stocks originally appeared on Fool.com.Fool contributor Travis Hoium owns shares of Microsoft.
-The Motley Fool recommends UnitedHealth Group and owns shares of Microsoft.
+The article This Week's Top Dow Stocks originally appeared on Fool.com.Fool contributor Travis Hoium has no position in any stocks mentioned.
+The Motley Fool recommends Goldman Sachs and Walt Disney and owns shares of IBM, JPMorgan Chase, and Walt Disney.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2014 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.